buffup/AndroidTechTest/readme.md

 - Middle section where we see the question and the countdown timer
 - Bottom Section where we see the answers

-**The countdown timer should work and at the end if the user hasn't yet voted, the question should automatically hide**
+- [ ] The countdown timer should work and at the end if the user hasn't yet voted, the question should automatically hide

-**The number of answers can vary from 2 to 5, your UI should automatically adapt to the number of answers that the API delivers**
+- [ ] The number of answers can vary from 2 to 5, your UI should automatically adapt to the number of answers that the API delivers

-**If the user selects an answer, the timer should stop and you should hide the Buff after 2 seconds**
+- [ ] If the user selects an answer, the timer should stop and you should hide the Buff after 2 seconds.
+You should also highlight the selected answer.

 ***The UI for this screen with the downloadable assets can be found here:***

 https://xd.adobe.com/view/763a1597-da0c-4b42-6fb9-73d5666aef52-000b/

+#### The Sample Skeleton App contains XML files for the parts needed to create the above UI as well as assets.

+It's up to you to decide to use those XML files, modify them or create your owns as part of the UI layout, however they are provided so you can spend time on the business logic and not on the UI it self.

-### A sample video of the Buffs showing on the current iOS version can be seen here:
+##### A sample video of the Buffs showing on the current iOS version can be seen here:

 https://github.com/buffup/AndroidTechTest/blob/master/Buff.mov?raw=true